My shopping cart

 In 2015, Black notably voiced the character “Anger” in the Academy Award winning film from Pixar, “Inside Out.”
 The film is about an 11-year-old-girl, Riley, who is dealing with a move across the country, and wrestling with the emotions inside her head: Joy (Amy Poehler), Sadness (Phyllis Smith), Fear (Bill Hader), Disgust (Mindy Kaling) and, Lewis Black.
 Early film pitches actually named the comedian to illustrate how an iconic voice like Black’s could bring a character like Anger to life.
 Black, who’s a fan of all things Pixar, calls the opportunity a career-defining role.
 “I knew from the very beginning that this was going to be special,” he says.
 “I’ll be remembered as this little red guy who yells and his head goes on fire.”

 As a long time mentor with the 52nd Street Project, Black was roasted in Charred Black 2007, which drew the largest fundraising numbers in the Project’s history.
 He’s a member of their advisory board, is co-chair of their capital campaign, and in 2000, the Ron Black Memorial Scholarship Fund was created in memory of his late brother.
 Black is also committed to raising funds for the Rusty Magee Clinic for Families and Health.
-He’s a strong supporter of both the Cystic Fibrosis Foundation, The Luv u Project and a variety of charities for Autism including NEXT for AUTISM.
-He was honored by The Brady Center for his commitment to ending gun violence.
-In 2012, he was honored by the ACLU of Georgia with their National Civil Liberties Award.
+He’s a strong supporter of the Cystic Fibrosis Foundation, The Luv u Project and a variety of charities for Autism including NEXT for AUTISM.
+He was honored by both The Brady Center for his commitment to ending gun violence in 2012 and by the ACLU of Georgia with their National Civil Liberties Award.
 At the Williamstown Theatre Festival, he established the William Foeller Fellowship, having taught and performed at the festival for more than a decade.
 Black also supports our military personnel and has performed in three USO Holiday tours with Admiral Mullen, Robin Williams, Kid Rock, Kathleen Madigan and a host of others.

 Black also supports our military personnel and has performed in three tours with the USO, visiting several Middle Eastern and European military bases with Robin Williams, Lance Armstrong, Kid Rock, Miss America Rachel Smith and Kellie Pickler.